aktsk/apkutil/README.md

 # apkutil
-`apkutil` is a useful utility for android app security testing.
+`apkutil` is a useful utility for security testing.
 It is a wrapper for `apktool` and `apksigner`, `aapt` commands.
+I've only checked it works on macOS.

 ## Requirements